For the most up-to-date information about health guidelines, visit the Penn State Health Guidelines page.

 Health and Safety

-Unvaccinated individuals must continue to wear masks indoors at all times.
-The COVID-19 vaccines are effective at keeping you from contracting COVID-19, as well as protecting you from severe illness should you contract COVID-19.
+Everyone must wear masks indoors at all times in all University public indoor spaces.
+The University encourages everyone who is able to get a COVID-19 vaccination as the vaccines are effective at keeping you from contracting COVID-19, as well as protecting you from severe illness should you contract COVID-19.

-Can I ask a masked or unmasked student, instructor, or adviser if they are vaccinated?
+Can I ask a student, instructor, or adviser if they are vaccinated?
 Am I required to share my vaccine status if asked?

 The Penn State Student Affairs website provides comprehensive information about COVID-19 including what to do if you feel sick, contact tracing, and quarantine/isolation.